 Dr. Dobbins is a licensed psychologist who has worked in private practice since 2005.
 She is a Certified School Psychologist and has experience working with children, adolescents and adults.
 Dr. Dobbins is experienced in cognitive-behavioral therapy and treats childhood, adolescent and adult disorders that include but are not limited to anxiety, depression, ADHD and PTSD.
 She can provide training in social skills, anger management, parenting and behavior modification.
 Her clinical interests involve disorders of couples, marital and family therapy, grief counseling, women’s issues, as well as cultural and military issues.
 Dr. Dobbins is a retired US Navy psychologist and is bilingual in Spanish.

 Amanda Salazar, Psy.D., Clinical Psychologist

-Dr. Salazar recently joined Family Psychology in 2017.
-She is a school psychologist and post doctoral fellow with a specialization in “Mindfulness.”
+Dr. Salazar joined Family Psychology in 2017.
+She is a Clinical Psychologist and is certified in Dialectical Behavioral Therapy with a specialization in Mindfulness Techniques.
 Dr. Salazar is a qualified mindfulness teacher through the University of Massachusetts.
 She is a mom of three and understands both the triumphs and challenges of parenthood.
 She emphasizes that every mother and every child is unique, which makes each experience individualized.
 She runs mindfulness workshops for moms and children.
 Dr. Salazar will be offering a variety of other workshops under her new title of Mindfulness Program Director.
 Stay tuned for workshops focusing on anxiety/panic disorder, depression, disordered eating, and chronic pain.